21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as a Cardiac Care Nurse: Heart disease is the leading cause of death in the U.S., which means cardiac care nurses are kept busy.
 As a cardiac care nurse, you take care of patients with heart disease, coronary artery disease, heart failure, and those recovering from bypass surgery.
 You work hands-on with patients and have lots of variety in your work with different daily tasks, situations, and challenges.
 Learn more about working in the CVICU or in a cath lab as a nurse.

-Typical Requirements: After approximately two years of acute care experience with 875+ hours of direct patient cardiac RN experience, you are eligible for cardiac RN certification, which is encouraged.
-Some employers often require a certification in Basic Life Support and Advanced Cardiac Life Support.
+Typical Requirements: After one or two years of cardiac care experience, you may be eligible for Cardiovascular Registered Nurse (CVRN) certification.
+Employers also often require Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification.
 Learn more about how to become a cardiac care nurse.

-Median Salary: The median salary for a cardiac care nurse is $72,200 yearly.
+Salary: The average salary for a cardiac care nurse is $73,000 yearly.

 3. Certified Nurse Midwife